-We are excited to announce the publication of our most recent Ploughshares Solo, “Heading for a Total Eclipse” by John Philip Drury!
-In our Ploughshares Solos series, we publish longer stories and essays first in an affordable, digital format, and then in our annual Ploughshares Solos Omnibus Series.
-For more information and some great reading material, check out our previously published Solos, or the Ploughshares Solos Omnibus Volume 2.
+We’re excited to announce the release of our newest Ploughshares Solo, “The Soul in Paraphrase” by Robert Boswell.
+Ploughshares Solos are stories and essays too long for our traditional print journal that we publish in an affordable, digital format nine times a year.
+For more information and some great reading material, check out our previously published Solos, or the Ploughshares Solos Omnibus Volume 3.

 Here’s an excerpt from the Solo: